scottie1984/mongo-func/README.md

 });
 ```
 #### find
-Find all documents from mongo based on the document query
+Find all documents from mongo based on the document query.
+Query can include options sort, limit and skip.
 ##### Parameters:
 ```javascript
 //input: String, String, Object OR Function (returns Object)